Nelson-Atkins Museum of Art: Bloch Building addition

 For the art world, the addition, known as the Bloch Building, should reaffirm that art and architecture can happily coexist.
 The rest of us can draw comfort from the fact that public works of our own day and age can equal or surpass the grand achievements of past generations ...

 The result is a building that doesn't challenge the past so much as suggest an alternate world view that is in constant shift.
 Seen from the north plaza, the addition's main entrance gently defers to the old building, the crystalline form suggesting a ghostlike echo of the austere stone facade.
 From there, the eye is drawn to the distinct yet interconnected translucent blocks, which are partly buried in the landscape ...

 It's an approach that should be studied by anyone who sets out to design a museum from this point forward.

 The museum has gone against traditional conservatorial thinking in allowing natural light from the lenses to illuminate its art work.
 Most of the exhibits in the addition are below ground with the 27 to 34 ft glass pavilions above them.
 Officials say that advances in glass technology have allowed them to block most of the harmful ultraviolet rays that could damage the exhibited works.

 The custom glass planks were manufactured by Glasfabrik Lamberts and imported by Bendheim Wall Systems.

 Admission to the museum is free every day and visitors may use any of seven entrances to access the building.
 The main visitor's desk is in the Bloch Building.
 On the north side of the museum, a reflecting pool now occupies part of the J.C.
 Nichols Plaza on the north facade and contains 34 oculi to provide natural light into the parking garage below.
-The casting of The Thinker which occupied this space prior to the renovations has been relocated to south of the museum.
+The casting of Auguste Rodin's The Thinker which occupied this space prior to the renovations has been relocated to south of the museum.

-In 2013, the combination of Steven Holl Architects and BNIM was selected to build a $100 million addition to the John F. Kennedy Center for the Performing Arts that will be modeled somewhat on the Bloch Addition.
+In 2013, the combination of Steven Holl Architects and BNIM was selected to build a $100 million addition to the John F. Kennedy Center for the Performing Arts to be modeled somewhat on the Bloch Addition.